This project took place at our Edinburgh centre which operated between 2008 and 2021.

-Premature birth can cause health problems for babies, and is a leading cause of death in children under 5 years old.
-However, when a mother goes into labour too early, the treatments we use to delay birth or prevent health problems for the baby aren’t always effective.
-We need to find better treatments for women in preterm labour, to give premature babies the best possible start in life.
+Premature birth can cause health problems for babies and is the leading cause of death in children under five years old.
+However, when a mother goes into labour too early, the treatments that are currently used to delay birth or prevent health problems for the baby aren’t always effective.
+We need to find better treatments for women in preterm labour in order to give premature babies the best possible start in life.

-Researchers funded by Tommy’s have previously shown in lab experiments that drugs normally used to prevent heart disease could also delay premature birth.
-These drugs, called statins, work by reducing inflammation, which cause health problems for mother and baby during and after preterm labour.
-Statins also appear to reduce the contractions of the muscle cells which line the womb.
-One drug, called pravastatin, has already been shown to be safe to take during pregnancy, and may also delay birth according to early trials.
+Researchers funded by Tommy’s previously carried out lab experiments that showed that drugs normally used to prevent heart disease may also delay premature birth.
+These drugs, called statins, work by reducing inflammation, which causes health problems for both mother and baby during and after preterm labour.
+Statins also appear to reduce the contractions of the muscle cells that line the womb.
+One drug, called pravastatin, has been shown to be safe during pregnancy, and early trials indicate that it may also delay birth.

 What difference will this project make?

 The PIPIN study has shown that it is not possible to recruit women who are already in preterm labour into a clinical trial of pravastatin.
 In order to test how effective pravastatin is at delaying labour, an alternative trial design is needed.
 One possibility is that women who are at high risk of premature birth are asked to start taking pravastatin earlier in pregnancy, before labour begins.
 Our hope is that further clinical studies can now be performed, ultimately leading to the development of a new treatment that prevents premature birth and reduces the chances of health problems for babies.

 Tommy's funds research across the UK investigating the reasons for pregnancy complications and loss.
 If you're interested in being kept updated about our research and news from Tommy's, click here.